 We are always on the lookout for new talents who bring added value to our Contest and Platform.
 You can send your CV and cover letter explaining why you may want to join our team.
 For more info on working at COSINES Pi, contact our Human Resources team at email@example.com and we'll get back to you as soon as we can.

 Specialists who may be in demand at COSINES Pi:

 – Community Managers

 ORIGINS.
-COSINES Pi II is an International Contest of Simultaneous Interpreters annually held in Moscow in the premises of Moscow University.
+COSINES Pi III is an International Contest of Simultaneous Interpreters annually held in Moscow in the premises of Moscow University.
 The acronym COSINES is formed from the constituent letters of the contest title.
 The Contest was founded and organized by Professor of Moscow State University Marklen Konurbaev in April 2017 and is now set to happen every year as a regular meeting point for conference interpreters and oral interpreting experts throughout the whole of Russia.

 GRASSROOTS.
 Originally, the Contest saw itself as ‘Mind Olympics’ where budding and experienced interpreters could display their most surprising natural talents in meaning rendering and compete with their peers.
 The Jury included the pundits of the profession, many of whom served as personal interpreters to Presidents of the USSR, Russia, Bulgaria; CEOs of multinational companies and AIIC interpreters.

 The MARKET.
 On the very first year the Contest attracted the attention of the whole market, hosting participants from over 22 cities around the globe including New York, Paris, the Hague, Antalya and a number of big cities in Russia and the CIS.